 In some areas Pathway teams can access specialist ‘respite care’, a place for homeless patients to recover after they’ve been in hospital, with clinical support on hand, relieving pressure on hospital bedspaces.

 Pathway teams also provide a friendly smile, chance to chat, and everyday treats like a chocolate bar, hospital TV card or book.
 A small donation to our Dignity in Care Fund can really brighten someone’s day.

 Everything we do is to help homeless patients get life back onto a better ‘Pathway’.

 Pathway provides continuing professional development to over 500 professionals across the country every year.
 Our conferences, training days, networking meetings and journal papers help health and social care professionals understand homeless health, and stay abreast of the latest developments.

 We train formerly homeless people to work in the NHS and support Experts by Experience, formerly homeless people, to speak up about their healthcare experiences and concerns.

 Pathway carries out research into homelessness and health to help improve services for our patients.
 We provide advice and support to NHS Trusts, clinical colleagues, and healthcare commissioners about assessing new services, and consulting homeless patients.

 The Faculty for Homeless and Inclusion Health

-The Faculty for Homeless and Inclusion Health is a growing network of over 750 health professionals working with:
+The Faculty for Homeless and Inclusion Health is a growing network of health professionals working with:

 - Homeless people